‘I LEFT WHEN I WAS ASKED TO REMOVE BODY OF AMERICAN BAG MAN’

 He pleaded guilty in the Brisbane Magistrates Court to 21 charges laid by the Australian Securities and Investments Commission (ASIC) in relation to his activities as a cold-caller operating out of Thailand and the Philippines.

-However, he got away with a fine of AUS$12,000 and a suspended prison sentence, despite Australian government claims they were cracking down on the fraudsters.
+However, he was released with a fine of AUS$12,000 and a suspended prison sentence, despite Australian government claims they were cracking down on the fraudsters.

 (Bell was photographed later in Pattaya signing up to ‘Optimists International’ a Pattaya Branch of the charity founded by American conman Drew Noyes from Wilmington, North Carolina, self-styled foreign advisor to the Mayor Ittiphol Khunphleum*.